 - Persistence: Analysis of advanced persistence mechanisms - such as DLL search order hijacking, introduction to user-land and kernel root kits, and alternative remote-access mechanisms exploited by attackers.

 This is a fast-paced technical course that is designed to provide hands-on experience with investigating targeted attacks and the analysis steps required to triage compromised systems.
-The content and pace is intended for students with some background in conducting forensic analysis, network traffic analysis, log analysis, security assessments & penetration testing, or even security architecture and system administration duties.
-It is also well suited for those managing CIRT / incident response teams, or in roles that require oversight of forensic analysis and other investigative tasks.
+The content and pace is intended for students with some background in conducting forensic analysis, network traffic analysis, log analysis, security assessments, and penetration testing, or even security architecture and system administration duties.
+It is also well suited for those managing CIRT / incident response teams or in roles that require oversight of forensic analysis and other investigative tasks.